Boubouss/Boubouss/README.md

 ## Hi, I'm Redwane ! 👋

-# I’m a student at École 42 passionate about software development and solving complex problems.
+# I’m a student at 42 School passionate about software development and solving complex problems.

 💪 What I'm capable of :
 - **CLI and Terminal application**